pulumi/pulumi-hugo/themes/default/content/blog/aws-static-website-component/index.md

 Finally, you’ll probably want to know the URL of your new site once it’s deployed.
 That’s what the `outputs` line does. `websiteURL` is one of the outputs that the component provides.

-Remember, even though there are a few terms in the code you might be unfamiliar with, you can simply cut and paste the code in the gist.

 ### Get Started

 To get started, go to the folder that contains your static website project.
 Then, follow these steps.